-- 59 As a general rule, financial instruments should be disclosed and presented in accordance with generally accepted accounting principles, with reference to FRS 107 "Financial Instruments: Disclosures" wherever possible.
-Appropriate risk management policies should be disclosed and analysed in the notes to the financial statements in order to provide unitholders with a perspective of the risk management of the unit trust in which they have invested in.
-An illustration of the disclosures on financial instruments is set out in Appendix 1. - 60 In accordance with FRS 32 "Financial Instruments: Presentation" and FRS 107 "Financial Instruments: Disclosures", financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+- As a general rule, financial instruments should be disclosed and presented in accordance with generally accepted accounting principles, with reference to FRS 107 "Financial Instruments: Disclosures" and FRS 113 "Fair Value Measurement" wherever possible.
+Appropriate risk management policies should be disclosed and analysed in the notes to the financial statements in order to provide unitholders/shareholders with a perspective of the risk management of the unit trust or VCC in which they have invested in.
+An illustration of the disclosures on financial instruments is set out in Appendix 1. - In accordance with FRS 32 "Financial Instruments: Presentation" and FRS 107 "Financial Instruments: Disclosures", financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
 The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the fund or the counterparty.

-Net Assets Attributable to Unitholders
+Net Assets Attributable to Unitholders or Shareholders

-- 61 At times, the application of different valuation policies or treatment of expenses between pricing net asset values used for the subscription and redemption of units, and the accounting net asset values determined based on accounting policies adopted under the RAP 7 may result in differences between pricing net asset values per unit and accounting net asset values per unit.
-Where the difference is considered material, a reconciliation of net assets attributable to unitholders per unit for issuing/redeeming units at the reporting date and the net assets attributable to unitholders per unit per the financial statements should be presented in the notes to the financial statements.
-An illustration of the disclosures on financial instruments is set out in Appendix 1. - 62 Where there are different classes of units, the investments of the unit trust remain as a single pool, and are not separately allocated to unit classes.
+- At times, the application of different valuation policies or treatment of expenses between pricing net asset values used for the subscription and redemption of units/shares, and the accounting net asset values determined based on accounting policies adopted under the RAP 7 may result in differences between pricing net asset values per unit/share and accounting net asset values per unit/share.
+Where the difference is considered material, a reconciliation of net assets attributable to unitholders/shareholders per unit/share for issuing/redeeming units/shares at the reporting date and the net assets attributable to unitholders/shareholders per unit/share per the financial statements should be presented in the notes to the financial statements.
+An illustration of the disclosures on financial instruments is set out in Appendix 1. - Where there are different classes of units/shares, the investments of the unit trust or VCC remain as a single pool, and are not separately allocated to unit/share classes.
 Where there is a different fee structure for each class, such differences will be reflected in the price of each class and the proportion of the pool of investments attributable to each class.
-The price will determine the amount receivable or payable by the unit trust in respect of issues and cancellations of units.
-The share of the unit trust's net assets, the net asset attributable to unitholders of each unit in each class (at the beginning and end of the period) and the distributions attributable to each class should be included in the financial statements.
-The different rights and terms attached to each unit class, including the rights on winding-up and the policy for allocating taxation and distributable income, should be summarised in the notes to the financial statements.
+The price will determine the amount receivable or payable by the unit trust or VCC in respect of issues and cancellations of units/shares.
+The share of the unit trust's or VCC's net assets, the net asset attributable to unitholders/shareholders of each unit in each class (at the beginning and end of the period) and the distributions attributable to each class should be included in the financial statements.
+The different rights and terms attached to each unit/share class, including the rights on winding-up and the policy for allocating taxation and distributable income, should be summarised in the notes to the financial statements.